weimer-coders/is-this-true-bot/README.md

 # Is This True Bot
 This is simple bot that responds to Tweets with potential fact checks.
-A person must reply to a Tweet with a link, tagging [@IsThisTrueBot](www.twitter.com/IsThisTrueBot).
+A person must reply to a Tweet with a link, tagging [@IsThisTrueBot](www.twitter.com/IsThisTrueBot) and using the hashtag `#IsThisTrue`.
 Once they do, the bot will reply with a matching fact-check (if one exists) or an error if no link was found.

 This bot is still in the early stages of development.
 Currently, it only searches PolitiFact for fact-checks.
 We plan to expand the evaluation to pull in different sources, including Snopes and other sites which support [`ClaimReview`](http://pending.webschemas.org/ClaimReview).
 The longer-term goal is to use machine learning to enhance our evaluation of sources.